stamp-wallet/Sample_Application_Android/README.markdown

 - Configures SDM on file `0x02` with `Encrypted` mode for CMAC generation.
 - Logs UID, counter, and NDEF content for verification.
 - Supports backend CMAC validation using Node.js.
+- Final Lock Protection:
+After setup, the card can only be rewritten or reconfigured when authenticated with AES Key 0.
+Public readers can read NDEF data, but cannot modify or erase it.

 ## Usage
 1. **Launch the App**: